andrew-pete/intro-to-js-hockey/README.md

 python -m SimpleHTTPServer 8000
 ```

-Python version > 3
+Python version >= 3
 ```
 python3 -m http.server 8000
 ```

-Then open up a browser and go to localhost:8000/test
+Then open up a browser and go to [localhost:8000/test.html](localhost:8000/test.html)

-The goal of
+Your test results will appear on the screen, with details in the developer console.
+If you're stuck, a documented solution for both functions can be found in the `solutions/functions.js` file, but try it out yourself first!